privacygmail cleanupemail security

 • Downloads headers: sender, subject, date, size

-• Email body never downloaded (unless you use unsubscribe feature)
+• Email body is never downloaded (unless you use the unsubscribe feature)

 Step 3: Local Analysis